| Title: | Quantile-Frequency Analysis (QFA) of Time Series and Spline Quantile Regression (SQR) |

 number of iterations |

-This function computes spline quantile regression by a gradient algorithm BFGS, ADAM, or GRAD.
+This function computes spline quantile regression with cubic splines and L1-norm roughness penalty by a gradient algorithm BFGS, ADAM, or GRAD.

 X |